cogini/opentelemetry_xray/README.md

 * A propagator that reads and writes AWS X-Ray trace context headers.
   It implements the `otel_propagator_text_map` protocol in the Erlang SDK.

-* A resource detector sets the AWS Log Group based on the environment variable `AWS_LOG_GROUP`, allowing CloudWatch Logs to correlate log messages from the app with traces.

 It assumes that you are using the
 [AWS Distro for OpenTelemetry Collector](https://aws-otel.github.io/docs/getting-started/collector), a version of the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/)